MILWAUKEE -- There may not be any snow on the ground, but winter parking rules take effect Thursday, Dec. 1 in Milwaukee.

 During this winter period, most residential streets require alternate side night parking, but there are exceptions to the rule.
 For example, overnight parking is prohibited on major streets and bus routes, even though there are no signs that say you cannot park there.

-For those who live on the east side or downtown: You are subject to the city’s "48-Hour Parking Exception Streets."
+- For those who live on the east side or downtown: You are subject to the city’s "5-Day Exception Parking Area."
 Basically, if you live in this area, you can park overnight on both sides of the street, unless alerted.